My Rosacea Skincare Routine

 So here are my top tips;

-If I have removed makeup with a cleanser, then I prefer to follow up with a toner, so for me, toner is an additional step that I include in my evening skincare routine.
+If I have removed makeup with a cleanser, then I prefer to follow up with a toner, so for me, toner is the second step in my rosacea skincare routine.
 There are many choices here, but the most important things are that, for everyday use, a toner should be pH balancing, non-fragranced and hydrating (i.e. not a resurfacing toner).
 My favourite is Pyunkang Yul Essence Toner, which is a Korean product.
 Astragalus membranaceus root extract Astragalus,or milk vetch has been used in traditional Korean Medicine for centuries for its medicinal benefits.
 This lovely hydrating, pH balancing toner has just seven ingredients and has no added fragrance or colour.

 Well, naturally, I would recommend my own serum, MAYSAMA Green Rooibos Pressed Serum.
-I formulated this for sensitive skin and as an SOS serum, as well as an antioxidant serum.
+I formulated this for sensitive skin and as an SOS serum for irritated skin, as well as an antioxidant serum.
 And as someone with rosacea, I think it’s fair to say that you know I would only recommend it if it was suitable for rosacea prone skin.

 Rooibos has great skin healing properties.
-First and foremost, rooibos is anti-inflammatory, which is just what’s needed for rosacea.
+First and foremost, rooibos is a healing herb, from the plant Aspalathus linearis, and a powerful anti-inflammatory agent, which is just what’s needed for rosacea.
 Moreover, rooibos is a potent antioxidant, rich in minerals and vitamin D needed for healthy skin and has photo-protective properties.